US President Donald Trump’s pledge to declare Jerusalem as the capital of Israel has caused controversy across the world.

 And what do the Palestinians make of it all?

-The powerful Iraqi Shiite cleric, Muqtada al-Sadr, warned Tuesday in a statement on his website that the move of the US embassy to Jerusalem is a declaration of open war against Islam.
+The powerful Iraqi Shiite cleric, Muqtada al-Sadr, warned in January a statement on his website that moving the US embassy to Jerusalem would represent a declaration of open war against Islam.
 He called for the closure of the Israeli and US embassies in Islamic countries.